 She is a co-director of the social enterprise The Nest Southwest Community Interest Company that is working with the local Exeter community to improve the lives of women, girls and menstruators during the rites of passage of menstruation, pregnancy & childbirth and menopause.
 Find out more: https://thenestsw.org/

 She has studied and taught workshops on various healing modalities, including Reiki, Emotional Freedom Technique, massage and Touch for Health Kinesiology.

 She was a birth doula for 16 years and represented the UK in the European Doula Network for 6 of those years.

 It was in Latin America (Mexico & Guatemala) that she apprenticed with traditional celebrants and studied the art of ceremony and more specifically the calendar of days.
 This training built on her instinctive understanding and body wisdom through studying the old ways of her native land England.

 An integral part of her life is daily connection with nature through mindfulness.
-She lives near Exeter in Devon, on a smallholding farm with her husband and son, growing organic food and spending many hours processing, fermenting, preserving, baking sourdough bread, wild food foraging and keeping bees.
+She lives near Exeter in Devon, on a smallholding farm with her family, growing organic food, baking sourdough bread, wild food foraging and keeping bees.

 Hazel Acland Tree

 - director of The Nest Southwest CIC a social enterprise supporting through menstruation, pregnancy, birth and menopause

 - author of A Doula’s Journey (a novel)